menu

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the neighborhood, 29.3% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 28.6% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (25.0%), and 14.4% in clerical, assistant, and tech support occupations.
+In the neighborhood, 34.7% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 27.4% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (21.6%), and 19.5% in government jobs, whether they are in local, state, or federal positions.

 Languages